pmowrer/jasmine-fail-fast/README.md

 Inspired by https://github.com/goodeggs/jasmine-bail-fast, which doesn't seem to be working with Jasmine 2.x.

 ## Usage
 This module is implemented as a Jasmine reporter.
-Add to the global Jasmine environment like so:

 ### Jasmine as browser global
 ```javascript